Ak-Army/xlog/README.md

 Unlike most loggers, `xlog` will never block your application because one its outputs is lagging.
 The log commands are connected to their outputs through a buffered channel and will prefer to discard messages if the buffer get full.
 All message formatting, serialization and transport happen in a dedicated go routine.

-Read more about `xlog` on [Dailymotion engineering blog](http://engineering.dailymotion.com/our-way-to-go/).

 ![](screenshot.png)